forthright/vile/README.md

 The `vile.ignore` (and plugin specific) setting is a list of items to ignore.

+If a plugin specifies its own `ignore` list, then it will be merged into `vile.ignore` and passed to the respective plugin when it is run.

-At the moment, each plugin is responsible for matching.
+At the moment, each plugin is responsible for matching against the provided ignore list.

-Most make use of [ignore-file](https://github.com/mafintosh/ignore-file).
+However, you can use the `vile.ignored("path", ignore_list)` library method to do the matching for you.

+For reference, [ignore-file](https://github.com/mafintosh/ignore-file) is currently used for matching.

 ## Publishing